kevinvincent/RedditFixer/README.md

 * Firefox (working on it now)
 * Opera (submitted to store, waiting approval)

-Chrome guys please dont hurt me :) - I'm one of your kind

 Once you install Votify your votes will be recorded and visible to other Votify users.
 So make your votes count and install it! - You'll probably only see (0|0) for now until more people start using it!
 Let others know!